chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

 --------------------

-Multioutput regression support can be added to any regressor with :class:`~sklearn.multioutput.MultiOutputRegressor`.
+Multioutput regression support can be added to any regressor with :class:`~xlearn.multioutput.MultiOutputRegressor`.
 This strategy consists of fitting one regressor per target.
 Since each target is represented by exactly one regressor it is possible to gain knowledge about the target by inspecting its corresponding regressor.
-As :class:`~sklearn.multioutput.MultiOutputRegressor` fits one regressor per target it can not take advantage of correlations between targets.
+As :class:`~xlearn.multioutput.MultiOutputRegressor` fits one regressor per target it can not take advantage of correlations between targets.

 Below is an example of multioutput regression:

-  >>> from sklearn.datasets import make_regression
+  >>> from xlearn.datasets import make_regression
-  >>> from sklearn.multioutput import MultiOutputRegressor
+  >>> from xlearn.multioutput import MultiOutputRegressor
-  >>> from sklearn.ensemble import GradientBoostingRegressor
+  >>> from xlearn.ensemble import GradientBoostingRegressor
   >>> X, y = make_regression(n_samples=10, n_targets=3, random_state=1)
   >>> MultiOutputRegressor(GradientBoostingRegressor(random_state=0)).fit(X, y).predict(X)
   array([[-154.75474165, -147.03498585,  -50.03812219],